- How does a business owner obtain a certificate of occupancy (C of O)?

 - Can I request a copy of my birth/death certificate over the phone?

 Yes, for an additional processing fee of $5 you can order your birth certificate or EUCLID DEATHS ONLY death certificate over the phone with a credit card.
-As long as the request is received by 12 pm EST, the order is processed and sent by US Postal Mail the SAME day.

 - Can you fax me my birth certificate?

 No, because we need to have payment before we issue the certificate.
 Also, a faxed copy would not have the raised seal, which is required on a certified copy.